Reciprocation

 The first email design that we’ll point out is by Blue Apron.
 Blue Apron utilizes reciprocation by listing out, “Here’s two free meals.”
 They’re giving away a product, hopeful that their audience will experience some form of obligation, so that the next time they see Blue Apron, they’re more enticed to make a purchase.

-So when designing emails, make sure you’re using language that makes your offer come across as a gift or favor—that you’ve put in effort in supplying it.
+So, when designing emails, make sure you’re using language that makes your offer come across as a gift or favor—that you’ve put in effort in supplying it.
 The more you do this, the more reciprocation you’ll trigger.

 Uber

 Our last example for the principle of reciprocation comes from Uber.
-In this particular email, the company is giving away ice cream.
-This is an interesting item to give away because instead of being a product or service the company provides, the free item represents what the company wants their users to associate to their brand.
+In this email, the company is giving away ice cream.
+This is an interesting item to give away because instead of being a product or service the company provides; the free item represents what the company wants their users to associate to their brand.
 It’s something that makes the user feel a wide array of emotions.

 And second, the free ice cream instills the emotions of being fun and exciting—because who doesn’t love free ice cream?
 Uber is bringing sweet treats to their audience to show that they’re fun and they want their customers to have fun too.

-The application.
+The Application

 When applying reciprocation to email design, always try to utilize emotions over the product itself.
 Showing your brand’s emotions invokes more obligation within your user as opposed to just simply giving a product and hoping for a transactional interaction.
 This is why the investment of just a few more minutes spent on the design, wording, or offer of an email is well worth it.
 A few simple tweaks can amplify the value of what you’re offering from a purely product or service level to an emotional level.
+Up next, you’ll learn how to leverage the second principle of persuasion, commitment and consistency.